How to back up Mac without Time Machine

 -

 Locate your Mac startup disk in Finder or on your desktop and open it.
-Press Users, then select all the folders and data you want to back up, drag this into your newly created file on your external drive and wait for the copy to finish.
+Press Users, then select all the folders and data you want to back up, drag this into your newly created folder on your external drive and wait for the copy to finish.

 That's it!
 This can take a while if you're copying over lots of files.
-Don't forget to eject your external hard drive safely; failing to do so can corrupt files and folders.
+Don't forget to eject your external hard drive safely (failing to do so can corrupt files and folders.)
 Here's how:

 -